sharontherese/sharon-kabel/content/periti-of-vatican-II/index.md

 >
 > Pyne, Tricia T. “The Archives of the Second Vatican Council Fathers Project: A Report from the United States.”
 U.S. Catholic Historian 30, no. 3 (2012): 51–63.

+The periti wielded surprising influence on all stages of the Council.

+Before the Council, they debated and drafted, working with other periti and Council Fathers.

-The periti wielded surprising influence before, during, and after the Council.
-The periti served almost every conceivable role: translating, drafting, revising, advising, correcting, conferring, discussing.
-They worked with other periti, established daily panels and briefings for the press, and about 5% of periti became bishops during the Council.
+During the Council, they revised and interpreted, established daily press briefings, and about 5% of periti became bishops during the Council.

-After the Council, they went home and ran parishes,  seminaries, radio stations, publishing houses, workshops, conferences, retreats, newspapers, missions, and universities.
+Then they went home and promulgated and implemented the Council.
+They ran parishes, seminaries, radio stations, publishing houses, workshops, conferences, retreats, newspapers, missions, and universities.

 Some wrote hundreds of volumes; some wrote nothing.
 Some faced criminal charges, some are on the path to sainthood, some left the Church.
 One became pope!

-Despite being the most important religious event of the last century, the Council remains curiously under-documented regarding its actual participants.
-To date, there is no publicly available list of all council periti.
+Despite being the most important religious event of the last century, the Council remains curiously under-documented in certain aspects.
+To date, there is no open access list of all known periti.

-This project fills that gap.
+This project fills that gap, and hopes to shed light on a group of men whose influence can still be felt, inside and outside of the Catholic Church.

 # My sources